-The Biscuit pottery* is the result of only one baking of clay, pure and natural, so without any enamelling or chemical treatment.
+The Biscuit pottery* is the result of only one firing of clay, pure and natural, so without any enamelling or chemical treatment.

-The competences, talents of creativity and experience of our founder, Jane Nabyonga, allow us to improve this technique which is now our speciality.
+The competences, talents of creativity and experience of our founder and chairperson, Jane Nabyonga, allow us to improve this technique which is now our speciality.

 - a high quality clay, wide-spread in Uganda,

 - an exceptional finish, thanks to original technique and know-how, which have been worked out by Jane nabyonga and which are the result of 25 years experience and research,